-We generate additional revenue from grants to support various product development initiatives.
+Revenue Recognition.
+We currently generate revenue primarily from grants to support various product development initiatives.
 We generally recognize grant revenue when expenses reimbursable under the grants have been incurred and payments under the grants become contractually due.

 Use of Estimates.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 We base these estimates and assumptions upon historical experience and existing, known circumstances.
 Actual results could differ from those estimates.
 Specifically, management may make significant estimates in the following areas: